sofiaoleaeuropaea/workout-tracking-app/README.md

 ### Dependencies used

 - PHPMailer: For handling email notifications and sending emails from the server.
-- FullCalendar: For creating interactive and customizable calendar views, useful for scheduling workouts or tracking events.
+- FullCalendar: For creating interactive and customizable calendar views useful for scheduling workouts or tracking events.

 ## Next Steps

-- Enhance UX/UI: Improve the user experience and interface design to make navigation and interactions more intuitive and visually appealing.
-Prioritize responsiveness for a smooth experience on all devices, add search functionality, and optimize layouts.
+- Enhance UX/UI: This was a purely backend project.
+One of the top priorities is to create and improve the user experience and interface design to make navigation and interactions more intuitive and visually appealing.
+Prioritize responsiveness for a smooth user experience on all devices, add search functionalities, and optimize layouts.

 - Integrate New Features: Implement biometric tracking for users to monitor their weight and body fat, allowing for a more personalized fitness journey.
 Enable users to mark exercises as completed, and add a comprehensive exercise library with detailed descriptions of each exercise.